 In the UK, VAT is the one tax that is suffered by every single person in the country.
 Unlike some other taxes, it is a relative newcomer.
 For instance, taxes on income and business profits date back to 1799; inheritance tax (in the guise of its forerunner, Death Duty) to 1796 and stamp duty all the way back to 1694.
 Even Johnny-come-lately taxes like National Insurance predate WW1.
-VAT, however, only dates back to the 1950’s.
+VAT, however, only dates to the 1950s.

 So when, and how, did it come about?